artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``generalNote``

-**DACS Rule** Record, as needed, information not accommodated by any of the defined elements of description.
+**DACS Rule**: Record, as needed, information not accommodated by any of the defined elements of description.
 (DACS 7.1.2)

 **EAD**